awsdocs/amazon-lumberyard-user-guide/doc_source/network-replicas-binding.md

 ### UnbindFromNetwork<a name="network-replicas-binding-details-unbind"></a>

 The `UnbindFromNetwork` function is called to stop the component from reacting to data updates from the network\.
-This can happen, for example, when the master no longer exists, has been deactivated, or has relinquished control to the local source\.
+This can happen, for example, when the primary no longer exists, has been deactivated, or has relinquished control to the local source\.

 ## Creating a Chunk<a name="network-replicas-binding-creating-a-chunk"></a>